 Ohio Statehouse Holiday Festival and Tree Lighting

-The lights turn on December 5th at the family-friendly Holiday Festival.
+The lights turn on December 2nd at the family-friendly Holiday Festival.
 However, there’s a chance to see the Victorian-era decorations the entire month.
-Located in the center of downtown Columbus, you won’t want to miss the beauty of the Christmas at the Statehouse.
+Located in downtown Columbus, you won’t want to miss the beauty of Christmas at the Statehouse.
 A visit is also a great way to sneak some education into a two-week Christmas break.
 The Statehouse is closed on Christmas Day.

 Granville Christmas Candlelight Walking Tour

 A 30-minute drive from downtown Columbus: Granville, Ohio is like stepping foot into a small, New England town.
 Granville’s Christmas Candlelight Tour is completely free, yet you may want to pack a little cash (along with the kids) so you can enjoy a holiday beverage at a restaurant.
 Horse-drawn carriage rides are also available.